RakshithHebbar/linuxserverconfiguration/README.md

 chmod 644 .ssh/authorized_keys
 Check in /etc/ssh/sshd_config file if PasswordAuthentication is set to yes Restart SSH: sudo service ssh restart
-Login from your local using sudo ssh -i ~/.ssh/grader_key  grader@13.126.138.52
+Login from your local using sudo ssh -i ~/.ssh/grader_key  grader@52.66.211.45

+password for grader : icandoanythingA@1

 8) Configure the local timezone to UTC